Mariana Rodríguez Cantú

 Mariana Rodríguez Cantú (born 10 August 1995) is a Mexican businesswoman, influencer, model, and politician who is currently the Head of Amar a Nuevo León.
 She is the owner of the Mar Cosmetics brand.

-Rodríguez received a bachelor's degree in organizational psychology from ITESM, and in 2019, she founded Mar Cosmetics, a brand that specializes in makeup products.
+Rodríguez received a bachelor's degree in organizational psychology from Monterrey Institute of Technology and Higher Education (ITESM), and in 2019, she founded Mar Cosmetics, a brand that specializes in makeup products.
 She became the First Lady of Nuevo León in 2021, following her husband's victory in the 2021 gubernatorial elections, as well as the Head of Amar a Nuevo León.
 In 2024, she ran for municipal president of Monterrey but did not succeed.

 Early years and education

 Mariana Rodríguez Cantú was born on 10 August 1995 in Monterrey, Nuevo León to Jorge Gerardo Rodríguez Valdés and Luisa Cantú de Rodríguez.
 When she was nine, she worked as a ballet assistant, and at the age of fifteen, she began her career as a fashion model.

-She graduated from ITESM with a degree in organizational psychology.
-She is currently pursuing a master's degree in business from the Tecnológico de Monterrey.
+She is an alumna of Monterey Institute of Technology and Higher Education, where she received a bachelor's degree in organizational psychology, and is currently pursuing a master's degree in business.